 - Develop the supply chain

 - Provide units to end-user customers for feedback purposes

-Following this process, the contract manufacturer conducts a thorough review of the project, including existing design, suggestions from customers, and initial manufacturing assessment.
+Following this process, the CM conducts a thorough review of the project, including existing design, suggestions from customers, and initial manufacturing assessment.
 This information is used to optimize the design and prepare for efficient manufacturing of the product in higher volumes.

-Whether your company has five employees, or 5,000, supplementing your capabilities with the expertise found at a respected contract manufacturing company will allow you to focus on the core competencies (R&D, Marketing, etc.) of your company, while the CM works diligently in the background to bring your concept to fruition in the form of a saleable product.
+Whether your company has five employees, or 5,000, supplementing your capabilities with the expertise found at a respected contract manufacturing company will allow you to focus on the core competencies (Research and Development, Marketing, etc.) of your company, while the CM works diligently in the background to bring your concept to fruition in the form of a saleable product.

-Contact us today to discover how Keller can help with your company’s manufacturing needs.
+Contact us today to discover how Keller Technology Corporation can help with your company’s manufacturing needs.